bonitoo-io/virtual-device/README.md

    1. remove any copied plugins.
    1. tear down the listener and broker.

-It offers three simple scenarios.
+It offers four simple scenarios.

    * `no args` - runs a simple scenario without plugins.
+   * `nrf9160` - runs with the `runner.conf` file set to `examples/nrf9160/thingy91.yml`
    * `itemPlugin` - runs a scenario with the accelerator item plugin.
    * `samplePlugin` - runs a scenario with the lpFileReader sample plugin.